 One or two people were caught out by a Stuart Maconie joke in the NME claiming that our Bob played the saxophone solo on Gerry Rafferty's hit Baker Street.
 Probably no more than one or two, though.

 However, he does have some musical offspring.
 His daughter Ros was in Toto Coelo (of I Eat Cannibals "fame") and his other daughter Carol recorded under the name Nancy Nova.

 And for anyone wanting to know the name of that hand-puppet he brought out from time to time, it's Harold the Hedgehog.

-Bob once revealed on 'Blockbusters' that he was not related to the ventriloquist (and fellow quiz-host) the late Ray Alan, even though the two bore a strong physical resemblance.
+Bob once revealed on 'Blockbusters' that he was not related to the ventriloquist (and fellow quiz-host) Ray Alan, even though the two bore a strong physical resemblance.